lady-thee/hngx-s2-simple-crud-api/DOCUMENTATION.md

 **Requests**: Each CRUD view is modified to handle basic URL routing and also Dynamic Parameter Handling(DPH), which means that each endpoint, except for CREATE, can make request queries using basic routing and query parameters.
 (FYI, this was the most interesting thing!)

-*CREATE* : The request format goes like: `/api/`.The `CREATE` endpoint takes the name, username and email of a request to create a user.
+*CREATE* : The request  in the url goes like: `/api/`.The `CREATE` endpoint takes the name, username and email of a request to create a user.
 When a user data is passed in `json' format like below:
 ```
 {
     "name": "theola",